Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KO7cDlkMYxM.md

 # [December 15th, 2020 Livestream](../2020-12-15.md)
 ## Q&A: Are you hiring new devs?
 https://www.youtube.com/watch?v=KO7cDlkMYxM
-This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Do you have any job openings?](./yt-KJNAQ1MMEWI.md) [https://www.youtube.com/watch?v=KJNAQ1MMEWI](https://www.youtube.com/watch?v=KJNAQ1MMEWI)
+This question was possibly duplicated with a more recent answer: [November 30th, 2021 Livestream Q&A: Are you hiring?](./yt-vFY-jE4PMA0.md) [https://www.youtube.com/watch?v=vFY-jE4PMA0](https://www.youtube.com/watch?v=vFY-jE4PMA0)

 ### Topics